 If you suspect that your marketing campaign isn’t driving sales as efficiently as you’d like, much of your progress – or lack of it – could be down to targeting.

-At Vitale Digital, one of our key focusses is putting your ads in front of an audience that is receptive to your product or service.
+At Vitale Digital, one of our key focuses is putting your ads in front of an audience that is receptive to your product or service.
 This means choosing the right channel, content, time and device.
 We do this through intelligent-targeting, which involves using a variety of techniques to refine your audience and maximise return on investment (ROI).

 We have found three of the most useful intelligent-targeting strategies to be remarketing, contextual ads and identity-based marketing (custom and lookalike audiences).